 Growing strawberries has the potential to be very fun and it can also give you access to delicious treats.
-If you have been growing strawberries as of late, then you might be worried if it seems as if something is eating your strawberries.
+If you have been growing them as of late, you might be worried if it seems as if something is eating your them.

 What could be responsible for eating your strawberry plants?
 Is there anything that can be done to protect them?